SoniaRaveesh/Coffee-Shop-Sales/README.md

 Transaction records for Maven Roasters, a fictitious coffee shop operating out of three NYC locations.
 Dataset includes the transaction date, timestamp and location, along with product-level details.

-Recommended Analysis
+## Recommended Analysis

 1) How have Maven Roasters sales trended over time?

 2) Which days of the week tend to be busiest, and why do you think that's the case?

 3) Which products are sold most and least often?
-Which drive the most revenue for the business
+Which drive the most revenue for the business?

-Data Fields
+# Data Fields

 1. transaction_id: